 McObject IMDS Persistent Storage Benchmark

-In the past decade, in-memory database systems (IMDSs) have emerged as the database solution for many real-time applications.
+In the past decade, in-memory database systems (IMDSs) have emerged as the database solution for many embedded applications.
 In-memory databases work with data entirely in main memory, eliminating the file I/O, cache management, data transfer and other overhead that is hard-wired into traditional “on-disk” database management systems (DBMSs).

 But some applications require data durability beyond what RAM-based storage can provide.
 As a solution, IMDS vendors offer transaction logging, which keeps a record of changes to the database, enabling recovery in the event of system failure.
 This logging, however, requires writes to persistent storage.
 Do IMDSs with transaction logging retain their performance advantage?